1976 The Big Leaguer Emancipated

 A boisterous and demanding shipping magnate from Cleveland, Steinbrenner had bought the Yankees three years earlier from CBS, which for ten years had transformed the fabled franchise into just another major league team while actually losing moneySteinbrenner purchased the Yankees for $10 million, some $3 million less than CBS paid with considerably more worthy 1964 dollars. on its investment.
 Steinbrenner’s driven personality led many to believe that a Yankee revival was on the way—yet at his introductory press conference, a mild-mannered Steinbrenner insisted he would be an absentee owner and entrust the business of baseball to his front office.
 Such words elicited disbelief from those who worked for him with his previous sports toy, a semipro basketball outfit named the Cleveland Pipers.
 With the Pipers, Steinbrenner stormed into the locker room to chew the team out after losses, refused to pay players if they didn’t win, and then threatened to fire them if they complained about it to the press.

 It didn’t take long for Steinbrenner to practice micromanagement over absenteeism in New York.
-The turnover rate in the Yankee front office was of a head-spinning frequency; those who weren’t fired by the temperamental Steinbrenner fled on their own volition to a saner working environment.
-Ralph Houk, the veteran Yankee manager with ties to the pre-CBS glory days, saw enough of Steinbrenner and quitDecades later, Houk said that virulent Yankee fans were as much to blame as Steinbrenner. after one year with him.
+The turnover rate in the Yankees front office was of a head-spinning frequency; those who weren’t fired by the temperamental Steinbrenner fled on their own volition to a saner working environment.
+Ralph Houk, the veteran Yankees manager with ties to the pre-CBS glory days, saw enough of Steinbrenner and quitDecades later, Houk said that virulent Yankees fans were as much to blame as Steinbrenner. after one year with him.
 Bill Virdon, Houk’s successor, lasted less than two years.
 Steinbrenner’s third manager would give birth to one of baseball’s great love-hate working relationships.

 It had been 15 years since Billy Martin had last played in the majors, but his disposition had hardly aged with grace.
 He had become a prominent manager with the same intense, hard-nosed attitude that sometimes reached below the belt.
 Unfortunately, that attitude didn’t stop with his opponents.
 In Martin’s managerial stints at Minnesota, Detroit and Texas, the results were similar: Taking sub-.500 teams and instantly turning them into winners—and just as instantly wearing out his welcome, getting fired after scuffling with anyone and everyone, from traveling secretaries to marshmallow salesmen to his own players.